Asynchronous Majority Dynamics in Preferential Attachment Trees: Introduction

 Individuals form opinions about the world both through private investigation and through discussion with one-another.
 A citizen, trying to decide which candidate's economic policies will lead to more jobs, might form an initial belief based on her own employment history.
 However, her stated opinion might be swayed by the opinions of her friends.
 The dynamics of this process, together with the social network structure of the individuals, can result in a variety of societal outcomes.
 Even if individuals are well-informed, i.e., are more likely to have correct than incorrect initial beliefs, certain dynamics and/or network structures can cause large portions of the population to form mistaken opinions.

 A substantial body of work exists modeling these dynamics mathematically, which we overview in Section~\ref{sec:related}.
 This paper focuses on the model of {\em asynchronous majority dynamics}.
 Initially, individuals have private beliefs over a binary state of the world, but no publicly stated opinion.
 Initial beliefs are independent: \correct with probability $1/2+\delta$, and \inc with probability $1/2-\delta$.
 In each time step, a random individual is selected to announce a public opinion.
 Each time an individual announces a public opinion, they simply copy the majority of their neighbors' announcements, tie-breaking in favor of their private belief.
 This is clearly naive: a true Bayesian would reason about the redundancy of information among the opinions of her friends, for example.
 Majority (or other non-Bayesian) dynamics are generally considered a more faithful model of agents with bounded rationality (e.g. voters), whereas Bayesian dynamics are generally considered a more faithful model of fully rational actors (e.g. financial traders).
+We consider asynchronous announcements\footnote{Unlike synchronous models where all agents announce simultaneously.} which are a more faithful model of human decisions (e.g. citizens deciding which candidate is better).

 It's initially tempting to conjecture that these dynamics in a connected network should result in a \correct consensus; after all, the majority is initially \correct (with high probability) by assumption.
 Nonetheless, it's well-understood that individuals can fail miserably to learn.
 Suppose for instance that the individuals form a complete graph.
 Then in asynchronous majority dynamics, whichever individual is selected to announce first will have their opinion copied by the entire network.
 As this opinion is \inc with constant probability, there's a good chance that the entire network makes the wrong decision (this is known as an \emph{information cascade}, and is not unique to asynchonous majority dynamics~\cite{Banerjee92,BikchandaniHW92}).
 So the overarching goal in these works is to understand in \emph{which} graphs the dynamics stabilize in correctness with high probability.